godotengine/godot-docs/classes/class_graphnode.rst

 **Inherits:** :ref:`Container<class_Container>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A GraphNode is a container with several input and output slots allowing connections between GraphNodes.
+A GraphNode is a container with potentially several input and output slots allowing connections between GraphNodes.
 Slots can have different, incompatible types.

 Description
 -----------

-A GraphNode is a container defined by a title.
-It can have one or more input and output slots, which can be enabled (shown) or disabled (not shown) and have different (incompatible) types.
-Colors can also be assigned to slots.
+A GraphNode is a container.
+Each GraphNode can have several input and output slots, sometimes refered to as ports, allowing connections between GraphNodes.
+To add a slot to GraphNode, add any :ref:`Control<class_Control>`-derived child node to it.

+After adding at least one child to GraphNode new sections will be automatically created in the Inspector called 'Slot'.
+When 'Slot' is expanded you will see list with index number for each slot.
+You can click on each of them to expand further.

+In the Inspector you can enable (show) or disable (hide) slots.
+By default all slots are disabled so you may not see any slots on your GraphNode initially.
+You can assign a type to each slot.
+Only slots of the same type will be able to connect to each other.
+You can also assign colors to slots.
 A tuple of input and output slots is defined for each GUI element included in the GraphNode.
-Input and output connections are left and right slots, but only enabled slots are counted as connections.
+Input connections are on the left and output connections are on the right side of GraphNode.
+Only enabled slots are counted as connections.

-To add a slot to GraphNode, add any :ref:`Control<class_Control>`-derived child node to it.

 Properties
 ----------